frank-f-trafton/prod_ui_wip/WIP.md

 # Stage 1

-* Get the WIMP shell and widgets up and running.
+* Get the WIMP shell and core widgets up and running.
-* Layout, scaling and (re)-skinning are left incomplete.
+* Do not worry about layout, scaling and (re)-skinning at this point.

 ## Widgets

-Note that I am using a charitable definition of 'Working' here.
+I am using a charitable definition of 'Working' here.

 ### Barebones